CALL FOR PAPERS

 An abstract not exceeding 200 words should be enclosed on a separate sheet at the beginning of the text.
 Extended version of abstract in English is required if the article submitted in Bahasa Malaysia or Arabic language.
 The format of abstract should provide the purpose, design/methodology/approach, findings, originality/value, a maximum of six keywords that will assist in indexing the paper and paper type.

-Manuscript submitted to the journal will initially be screened by the Chief Editor and Executive Editor, to determine their appropriateness for publication.
-Only those considered appropriate will follow a double refereeing process by editorial board members.
+Manuscript submitted to the journal will initially be screened by the Chief Editor and Managing Editor, to determine their appropriateness for publication.
+Only those considered appropriate will follow a double blind review process by editorial board members.

 Copyright of the accepted articles will not remain with author(s).
 Prior to publication of accepted article, author(s) will be asked to assign copyright to the IJIB.
 All published articles in the journal are copyrighted to the IJIB.